Nemipterus randalli: Distribution

 Nemipterus randalli is native to the western Indian Ocean from Durban, South Africa north to the Red Sea and east through the Persian Gulf to India, also found in the Seychelles and off Madagascar.
+It has also been found in the Andaman Sea and Strait of Malacca.
 The first record in the Mediterranean was off Haifa, Israel in 2005, with a specimen misidentified as Nemipterus japonicus.
 It was then recorded off Lebanon, Egypt and southern Turkey.
 This species is now well established in the Levantine waters of the eastern Mediterranean.

 Biology

 Nemipterus randalli occurs over open sandy and muddy substrates at depths of 20–200 m in its native range but in the Mediterranean it is caught mainly at 30–80 m.
 It feeds mainly on small benthic invertebrates such as polychaetes, crustaceans, cephalopods and molluscs) and small fishes.
 The rapid spread and increasing abundance of N randalli can result in a reduction of the diversity its prey, especially of benthic decapod crustaceans, with knock on effects on the native fish communities which prey on these species.
 The eggs and larvae are planktonic.